dan-kc/dotfiles/README.md

-Dotfiles but also what are you doing here.
+What are you doing here?

 # Todo:

 - theming / wallpapers (mutagen)
-- tmux (do i really want tmux)
+- tmux
 - airpods
 - faster zoom in/out